 We could get a flu shot.
 Some people believe that’s a good idea.
 I am not one of them.
 But if you think it would help, then, by all means – get a flu shot!
 Chances are good, however, that it won’t make much, if any, difference.
 Unless you happen to be exposed to that PARTICULAR strain of flu, AND your body hasn’t built up a resistance to the drugs used to fight it in the past (superbugs!).

-I, for one, have settled the question long ago.
+Time and space don’t permit going into all the arguments for or against flu vaccines here, but I for one, have settled the question long ago.
 I am in that “high risk” group, and I have not had a flu (or any other) vaccine in years –more than ten.
 I’ve had flu one time in that ten or so years, even though I have very little left of an “immune” system.

 That said, short of taking unnecessary or unwelcome risks in getting a flu shot – what can any of us do?